 - Once you hit a success-ceiling, the only thing that grows is the negativity and criticisms

 When I announced my departure, Rivalry had contacted me about working together.
 In the past, I had tested some sponsorship deals with companies.
 The issue is that users who use the guides in-game, do not click on any URLs outside the game, so this is not of interest to most sponsors.
+Additionally, you can gauge how many games a day or how many players use your guides, but their geo-location is not listed which is important for sponsors.
 I had forewarned Rivalry on the challenges and actual value of the guides but they remained adamant about continuing to support content-creators such as myself.
 Even when negative community sentiment continued to mount against me and I warned them that this sponsorship would not be as strong PR-wise, given the current recent mood, they pressed on.
 I respect them for their dedication to an agreement and I am grateful that they continue to support this project and myself.

-As a final point, most guide-creators don’t care whose guides you use so long as you are seeking help and enjoying Dota.
-Both myself and my colleagues actively refer to ImmortalFaith guides.
-One my closest friends has even switched from my guides to his and is an active student to ImmortalFaith’s coaching.
-ImmortalFaith has also given me great advice in AutoChess and would like to collaborate with him once I find the time.
+Most guide-creators don’t care whose guides you use so long as you are seeking help and enjoying Dota.
+Both myself and my friends actively refer to and use other guides.
+My closest buddies have even switched from using my guides to ImmortalFaith’s and pay for his coaching (I’ve also received great advice from ImmortalFaith when we played AutoChess together).
+One day, I would like to collaborate with him on an idea once I find the time.

 I hope this blog brings both good news to those who enjoy the project but also helped clarify some of the occurrences in the previous months.
 As always, at the end of October, I will be doing a statistical analysis of the project’s impact in Dota 2.